 Nick Paumgarten, “Berlin Nights”

-70 Am Wriezener Bahnhof, Berlin today hosts one of the most famous and influential electronic music venues in the world, notorious for its fetish scenes and as a mecca to international clubgoers.
-This was not always so.
+70 Am Wriezener Bahnhof, Berlin today hosts one of the most famous and influential electronic music venues in the world, notorious for its fetish scenes and its place as a mecca of international clubgoing.
+But this was not always so.

 The building in which Berghain resides originally served as an East German power plant, located mere blocks from the Berlin Wall (maps links).
 To further secure their borders, the GDR constructed what would be colloquially referred to as the todesstreifen (or “death strip”): a heavily fortified zone one-hundred meters wide between the main wall and a secondary Eastern fence.
 Buildings near this militarized zone were often unoccupied, exacerbating the atmosphere of an uninhabitable wasteland which would prove so ripe for repurposing during the post-Soviet era.
 While Berghain’s power plant predecessor would have been shielded in part by its situation next to a water, rather than land, boundary (the Spree), the plant’s general proximity to the infamous Friedrichshain-Kreuzberg border would have still certainly compounded the general “abundance of derelict building and excess housing” in a post-GDR eastern sector.
 It was this abundance which allowed for so many underground clubs and venues to flourish in the 1990s and early 2000s.
 A low population density meant minimal real estate costs, noise complaints, and police presence — all factors vital to the emergence of Berlin’s thriving counterculture.
 Indeed, Berghain’s name is a portmanteau of the (respectively East and West Berlin) Friedrichshain and Kreuzberg neighborhoods which engulf it; this etymology reflects a specific cultural symbiosis, where a “liberal” West German culture is vitalized by — and revitalizes in turn — specific East German urban and architectural conditions.

-Indeed, the concept of ecclesiastical denominations, and a church along a pilgrimage route, proves useful.
-Given the high proportions of pilgrims to regular attendants, Berghain’s community is one which at any given moment is as international as it is local, congregating equally around geographic proximity as around Internet message boards, social media, and shared sensibility.
-Only upon entrance into Berghain does this potential community actualize, and with its constant influx and outflux of clubgoers during the course of a given “Mass,” it might be best to conceptualize of Berghain’s congregation through the classic metaphor of the Argo.
+Indeed, the concept of ecclesiastical denominations, and of a church along a pilgrimage route, proves useful.
+Given the high proportion of pilgrims to regular attendees, Berghain’s community is one which at any given moment is as international as it is local, congregating equally around geographic proximity as around Internet message boards, social media, and shared inclinations.
+Only upon entrance into Berghain does this potential community actualize, and with its constant flux of clubgoers during the course of a given “Mass,” it might be best to conceptualize of Berghain’s congregation through the classic metaphor of the Argo.
 Individual congregants are constantly replaced both during and between events, but the concept of a congregation or community as a whole remains intact.
-(The club’s infamously strict door policy, explored later on, strengthens this sense of belonging for allowed inside, delineating clearly the borders of this argonaut community. “[I]f you get in, you’re part of the tribe.”)
+(The club’s infamously strict door policy, explored later on, strengthens this sense of belonging for allowed inside, delineating clearly the borders of this community. “[I]f you get in, you’re part of the tribe.”)